zonpig/SC3020-Project-2/README.md

 docker compose start
 ```

-After starting the docker environment, connect the server to pgadmin and create a new database called **TPC-H**.
+After starting the docker environment, we would have a new PostgreSQL database instance running on port 5433 and set up with an empty TPC-H database.

 To create the tables in postgresql, run the following commands: